Turning the Tide

 -

 Yes, the course is designed to empower young people to speak up on issues that affect Scotland’s seas, and therefore only open to those living in Scotland.
+If you plan to leave Scotland immediately after the programme ends, please consider letting the space go to someone who will remain in Scotland and continue advocating for our seas.

 -